anubhavpgit/anubhavpgit.github.io/content/captures.md

 ---
 ## Mementos

 You don't need to give in to Meta's ridiculous and annoying need for validation by signing in to Instagram to view the images.
-Here are some of the recent captures that I have taken.
+Here are some of my recent captures.

 For those of you using Instagram, [Anubhav Clicks](https://www.instagram.com/anubhavclicks/)